jvail/vmapplet/README.md

 # VMAppleT

-A - _work-in-progress_ - refactored implementation and maintenance release of MAppleT.
+A refactored implementation and maintenance release of MAppleT.
 Original sources copied and modified from [openalea/incubator](https://github.com/openalea-incubator/MAppleT).

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jvail/vmapplet/master?urlpath=lab/tree/notebooks/simple_simulation.ipynb)

-## Requirements

-A local conda/miniconda installation.
+## Major changes compared to MAppleT

+* Build system and dependencies: All outdated and unmaintained dependencies have been removed or replaced
+* Modularization: The L-Py file has been splitted up into several smaller modules
+* Markov: A pure Python implementation of the semi-hidden Markov chain
+* Jupyter integration: Run and visualize simulations in Jupyter lab notebooks

 ## Install

+A local conda/miniconda installation is required.
 First clone/download the repository.
 The `mamba` install is optional but recommended.

 #### Install mamba